Non-profits

 Interview with the executive director of Comptoir alimentaire Drummond

-The newly appointed executive director of Comptoir alimentaire Drummond, Véronique Sawyer, has an infectious passion for philanthropy.
+The newly appointed executive director of Comptoir alimentaire Drummond, Véronique Sawyer, has a contagious passion for philanthropy.

 We are honoured that she agreed to meet with us despite the upcoming holiday season, a busy time for food banks, to give us more details about her role, the initiatives of the Comptoir alimentaire Drummond, and the 2022 edition of its Défi Entreprises.

-We are pleased to introduce Véronique Sawyer, Executive Director of Comptoir alimentaire Drummond, without further ado.
+Without further ado, we are pleased to introduce Véronique Sawyer, the executive director of Comptoir alimentaire Drummond.

 Can you tell us about the mission of Comptoir alimentaire Drummond?

-"The Comptoir alimentaire Drummond is the only food bank in the regional county municipality of Drummondville (Drummond RCM).
-The Guignolée campaign allows us to get the financial resources necessary to distribute Christmas baskets during the holiday season and offer our services throughout the year to many families in the area.
+“The Comptoir alimentaire Drummond is the only food bank in the regional county municipality of Drummondville (Drummond RCM).
+The Guignolée campaign allows us to raise the financial resources to distribute Christmas baskets during the holiday season and offer our services throughout the year to many families in the area.

-The vast majority of the funds that allow us to offer our services and perpetuate our operations come from the Guignolée fundraising campaign and donations from contributors."
+The vast majority of funds that allow us to offer our services and continue operations come from donations from contributors and the Guignolée fundraising campaign.”

 How many households benefit from the food bank's assistance?

-"In 2021, the Comptoir delivered 1,300 Christmas baskets.
-Based on the new reality we are currently experiencing, we expect a significant increase in Christmas basket delivery in 2022.
+“In 2021, the Comptoir delivered 1,300 Christmas baskets.
+Based on the new reality we are currently experiencing, we expect a significant increase in Christmas basket deliveries in 2022.

 80 households benefit from the help of the Comptoir alimentaire Drummond every day.
 Depending on their situation, they receive food deliveries weekly, every two or three weeks, or once a month."

-Véronique, you have recently taken on the role of Executive Director at Comptoir alimentaire Drummond.
+You have recently taken on the role of executive director at Comptoir alimentaire Drummond.
 What motivated you to take on this position?

-"I was a Comptoir's board of directors member for six years.
+“I was a member of the Comptoir’s board of directors for six years.
 I handled everything related to communications and fundraising and often helped with the food baskets or sorting.
 I was involved in many initiatives and had various responsibilities during those years of service.
-Later, I resigned to pursue another career, but a few years later, the executive director contacted me and asked me to come back.
+Later, I resigned to pursue another career, but a few years later, the executive director contacted me and asked me to return.

-I strongly desired to return to the Comptoir, so I accepted.
-However, a surprise awaited me.
-When I returned, the executive director announced her departure!
+I strongly desired to work with the Comptoir, so I accepted.
+However, when I returned, I got a surprise.
+The executive director announced her departure!
 You can imagine that I was in shock.
-After much consideration, I picked up the phone and offered to take on the role.
+After much consideration, I picked up the phone and offered to take the role.

 I was looking for a new challenge and found my match with this new position.
 I am involved in many aspects of the nonprofit world: marketing, communications, finance, grants, public relations, you name it!